-- ☐ What are all the clinics where my child receives care? - ☐ For each of these specialties, where will they receive this care as an adult?
+- ☐ For each of these specialties, where will they receive this care as an adult?
 (Where will my young adult be living?
 What will their insurance be?
-What is important to them in this choice?) - ☐ What medical records will need to be transferred, and how is this done? - ☐ Is there information that may not be part of the medical record, but is important for the new provider to know? (i.e., my child needs sedation for blood draws or a sign language interpreter). - ☐ When and how will this information be communicated to the new provider?
-Would you like there to be direct communication in the handoff between your child's pediatric and adult provider?
+What is important to them in this choice?) - ☐ What medical records will need to be transferred, and how is this done? - ☐ Is there information that may not be part of the medical record, but is important for the new provider to know? (i.e., my child needs sedation for blood draws, or my son needs a sign language interpreter). - ☐ When and how will this information be communicated to the new provider? - ☐ It may take up to a year to get in to see an adult specialist for your child so you may need to schedule this appointment well in advance of their transition.

-Tip: Visit www.gottransition.org for resources to help you and your doctors plan this transfer of care.
-A care plan, transfer letter, medical summary and emergency care plan forms are listed in resources below.
+Tip: Visit gottransition.org for resources to help you and your doctors plan this transfer of care.
+They have sample care plans, transfer letters, medical summaries, and emergency care plan forms.